-Our COVID safety practices as of Summer 2022:
+Our current COVID safety practices are as follows:

-Currently masks are optional at St. Peter’s.
-We post the current CDC community level of COVID-19 in Oneida County on our doors so you can make an informed choice about whether or not to wear a mask.
+We post the current CDC hospital admission level of COVID-19 in Oneida County on our doors so you can make an informed choice about whether or not to wear a mask.

 We ask that everyone attending worship sign in with contact information on the notepads in the pews, and let us know if you test positive following a worship service.
 We notify everyone present of any COVID exposures so you can make the right choices for you and your family.